+Users are likely to do something if you ask them to.
+There’s a tremendous difference between asking your users to do something and expecting them to do it.
 Here comes the power of the call to actions (CTA).
 Carefully selected and well-placed call to actions are going to make a huge difference.

 A hint here is to use CTAs whenever you can, but make it subtle.
 You don’t necessarily need to push the user to do something – just make sure you are subtly guiding him to it.